EnggQasim/NASTP/README.md

 3. Copy the private key content and add it as the `SSH_PRIVATE_KEY` secret in GitHub

+**Important**: When copying the private key content:
+- Include the entire key including the `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----` lines
+- Make sure there are no extra spaces or line breaks
+- The key should be in OpenSSH format (default for newer ssh-keygen versions)

 ### 3. Server Preparation

 Ensure your server has: